 Treating Hemiparesis and Hemiplegia

-Treatments for either hemiparesis and hemiplegia will first deal with the cause.
-To treat the weak point or paralysis, docs will often advocate:
+Treatments for either hemiparesis or hemiplegia will initially address the underlying cause.
+To treat the weak point or paralysis, doctors will often advocate:

 • Physical therapy (PT).
-In this centered training, a physical therapist can prevent muscle spasticity and atrophy even as retaining joints bendy and loose.
+In this centred training, a physical therapist can prevent muscle spasticity and atrophy while retaining joints that bend and remain loose.

 • Occupational therapy (OT).
 OT can help atone for the lack of use of 1 facet of the body.
 You can also research techniques and strategies for looking after common and sensible sports.

 • Mobility aids.
-Aids including wheelchairs and walkers can help in main an independent existence.
+Aids, including wheelchairs and walkers, can help in maintaining an independent existence.

 • Adaptive system.
-Practical day-to-day responsibilities may be made less complicated with devices to facilitate riding, cleaning, eating, and extra.
+Practical day-to-day responsibilities can be made less complicated with devices to facilitate activities such as riding, cleaning, eating, and more.

 • Alternative treatments.
-Other treatments may additionally consist of nutritional adjustments or acupuncture.
+Other treatments may also include nutritional adjustments or acupuncture.